yaelth/drive/README.md

 ### Rename

 drive allows you to rename a file/folder remotely.
-To do so:
+Two arguments are required to rename ie `<relativePath/To/source or Id>` `<newName>`.

+To perform a rename:

 ```shell
 $ drive rename url_test url_test_results